inmar/twine.js/README.md

   <a href="#contribute">Contribute</a>
 </h5>

-Twine is an [IPC]() request library built around the concept of explicitness.
+Twine is an [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) request library built around the concept of explicitness.
+Twine is heavily inspired by [Netflix's Ribbon](https://github.com/Netflix/ribbon).

 ## Installation